dr01d3r/redcap-em-orca-search/README.md

 - **Redirect Add/Edit Records to Module**
   - Check this option if you would like to "replace" the Add/Edit Records page with this module.
-  - When a user clicks the link, they will be redirected to the module's search page.
+  - When a user clicks the link, they will be directed to the module's search page.
 - **Limit the search results**
   - The results can be restricted to 500, 1000, 2000, 5000, or No Limit.
 If the search results exceed that number, an error message will display and no results will show.
 - **Which instances to search through**